View | Modify | Create | Collaborate

 The small cells market is expected to experience significant growth over the next few years, as more and more users abandon landline connections in favor of mobile phones and demand for better network coverage surges.
 Competition has been shaping up well with Broadcom entering the fray with its acquisition of Percello, a semi-conductor start-up that specializes in femtocell design.
 Recognizing the immense potential of this market, Qualcomm has also beefed up its efforts as evidenced by the announcement of its collaboration with Samsung to deliver small cells supporting LTE in unlicensed spectrum.

 Qualcomm has been trying to gain a foothold in alternate growth markets such as PCs and data center.
 Currently, both these markets are dominated by Intel, which commands a lions share of the market.
-Qualcomm recently collaborated with Microsoft to make Windows 10 compatible on mobile computing platforms, and its Snapdragon 835 for mobile PC designs was launched in 2017, with the new Snapdragon 850 set to launch in 2018.
+Qualcomm recently collaborated with Microsoft to make Windows 10 compatible on mobile computing platforms, and its Snapdragon 850 for mobile PC designs was launched in 2018.

 While Qualcomm began commercial deployment of its first ARM-based server processor called the Centriq 2400 in late 2017, the company has been muted about its agenda for the server space and there are reports that the company is mulling an exit from the server business, either shuttering the operations or selling them to another company.